Bobcycle/Blog/_posts/2022-02-11-PMI-as-leading-indicator.md

 ---
 layout: post
-title: Increased risk with more market volatility
+title: PMI as leading indicator
 ---

 The ISM (Institute of Supply Management) releases a monthly report which surveys a total of 300 companies from the United States on the events which have passed the previous month.